-If you're looking for the best Christmas cut out cookies.
+If you're looking for delicious,m old-fashioned, frosted oatmeal Christmas cut-out cookies.
 This is the recipe!

-I'm so excited to share with you our family's favorite Christmas cookie and holiday tradition, these Christmas cutout cookies with made with oatmeal and buttercream frosting.
-They're really fun to make, decorate and of course, eat.
-They are the absolutely best and always are the first to get eaten up among all the different kinds we make.
+These cookies are fun to make, decorate and of course, eat.
+They are always are the first to get eaten up among all the different kinds we make.

 They're Santa's favorite too, so I've heard. 😉